Find Grad Schools

 Master’s Degrees in General Computer Programming

 There are 12 colleges and univerities across the nation that offer a master's degree in computer programming.
-Among those who recently graduated from the schools offering this degree, the majority were men, and 30% were students from an underrepresented racial-ethnic group.
-Also, 42.8% of computer programming graduates were international students.
+In recent years, the majority of the students getting degrees in this area were male, and 37 were from an underrepresented racial-ethnic group.
+Also, 24.2% of computer programming graduates were international students.

 Education Levels of Computer Programming Majors